fferegrino/dict-patterns/readme.md

 #### Methods

-- `match(template: dict, actual: dict)`: Match template against actual dictionary
+- `match(template: dict, actual: dict, partial_match: bool = False)`: Match template against actual dictionary
 - `values`: Property containing matched values organized by pattern type

+#### Parameters

+- `template`: The template dictionary that may contain pattern placeholders
+- `actual`: The actual dictionary to match against
+- `partial_match`: When `True`, allows the actual dictionary to contain extra fields not present in the template

 ## Pytest Plugin